flux-capacitor-io/flux-capacitor-io.github.io/README.md

 Some ideas can be realised very quickly too.
 If your idea needs a website and basic webshop, you could be up and running in a day.
 But if your needs are a little more demanding, the time required to launch a new product, feature or even bug fix tends to be significant.
 Most of that time is not spent on problems unique to your company.
-In fact, most companies struggle with the exact same technical problems.
+In fact, most companies we developed for, struggle with the exact same technical problems.

-We believe it doesn't have to be this way.
-At Flux Capacitor we take on some of the biggest challenges plaguing architects and developers today so you don't have to.
-This way, you can focus on the actual challenges in your domain and launch your idea in a month instead of a year.
-We believe in solving problems at their roots, not by remedying their symptoms.
+We don't believe it has to be this way.
+Many of these technical problems can be solved much better by a dedicated service maintained outside your company.
+This way, you can focus on the actual challenges in your domain and build significantly faster and better.

 # Messaging as a Service

-Our biggest objective is to make it easy, fast and reliable for your services to communicate with each other and the outside world.
+One of the biggest problem areas in the microservice era, is service to service communication.
+Our objective is to make it easy, fast and reliable for your services to message each other and the outside world.
 We don't want you to worry about building the next microservice platform like so many companies have before you, just so you can launch your next big thing.

 We've developed a specialized service that enables highly performant, reliable messaging between applications.
 It makes it a breeze to launch new services.
 Once a service is connected to Flux Capacitor it can talk to any other connected